-Where an argument declared as size_t n determines the length of the array for a function, n can have the value zero on a call to that function.
-Unless explicitly stated otherwise in the description of a particular function, pointer arguments on such a call must still have valid values, as described in subclause 7.1.7 Use of library functions.
-On such a call, a function that copies characters shall copy zero characters, while a function that compares two character sequences shall return zero.
+Where an argument declared as size t n specifies the length of the array for a function, n can have the value zero on a call to that function.
+Unless explicitly stated otherwise in the description of a particular function in this subclause, pointer arguments on such a call must still have valid values, as described in subclause 7.1.7.
+On such a call, a function that locates a character finds no occurrence, a function that compares two character sequences returns zero, and a function that copies characters copies zero characters.